Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 13 Juli 2025 22.27.36 UTC
+- WIB: Minggu, 13 Juli 2025 23.33.18 UTC
-- WITA: Minggu, 13 Juli 2025 23.27.36 UTC
+- WITA: Senin, 14 Juli 2025 00.33.18 UTC
-- WIT: Senin, 14 Juli 2025 00.27.36 UTC
+- WIT: Senin, 14 Juli 2025 01.33.18 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: friendship
+Kategori: technology